jermspeaks/christmas-adventure/sections/section-181.md

 *This has been quite a journey,* you thought. *I've learned so much.
 About magic, about connection, about what Christmas really means.
 About myself, about others, about the world.*

 You thought about Kvothe, about their transformation, about how they'd gone from locking magic away to helping it flow.
-You thought about Lumina, about their wisdom, about their connection to the natural world.
+You thought about Cheshire, about their wisdom, about their connection to the natural world.
 You thought about the Keepsake Keeper, about its guidance, about its understanding.

 *I've learned that Christmas isn't about perfection,* you realized. *It's about connection, about trying, about finding joy even when things aren't perfect.
 It's about memory, about emotion, about understanding that we're not alone.*